CoBrALab/MousePhgyMetrics/README.md

  --h: height parameter controls peaks that are detected.
 Sets minimum peak height.
 Default 0.25.
  --d: distance parameter controls peaks that are detected.
 Sets minimmum distance in number of samples between peaks.
 Default 55.
  --pr: prominence parameter controls peaks that are detected.
 Sets vertical distance between peak and trough.
 Default 3.
- --t: threshold parameter controls peaks that are detected.
-Sets vertical distance to neighboring samples.
-Default 0.05.
  --pl_min, pl_max: plateau parameters control peaks that are detected.
 Set min and max plateau width in number of samples.
 Defaults are 1, 30.
  --wl: width parameter controls peaks that are detected.
 Default None.
  --CENSOR_bool: boolean determining whether or not respiration trace should be censored according to the fMRI censoring array.